TimiSillman/prime-numbers/README.md

 - Takes single number paramater ex. `?number=12`

 ### Azure
-- Currently hosted on azure https://prime-number.azurewebsites.net using [App Services](https://azure.microsoft.com/en-us/services/app-service/)
+- Currently hosted on azure https://prime-number.azurewebsites.net using [App Services](https://azure.microsoft.com/en-us/services/app-service/).
+This seems to be the best option.
 - Other possibility could be to dockerize the app and use [Kubernets Service](https://azure.microsoft.com/en-us/services/kubernetes-service/)

 # Coding assignment